mikewest/deprecating-document-domain/README.md

   it currently does.
 What will change is the default when the header is absent.
 * We'll implement a console warning when a page assigns to `document.domain` but does not set an `Origin-Agent-Cluster: ?0` header.
-* We'll have a developer-enable-able feature flag that treats absence of `Agent-Origin-Cluster:` header as having value true (`?1`)
+* We'll build a feature flag that allows developers to opt-into the new default behavior locally in order to track down issues on their own sites.
 * Then we wait.
 * After developers have had some time to adjust, flip the flag, but leave it disable-able.